Holy Himalaya Eco Trek

 Overview

-Nestled in the mountains of Nepal, Tsum Valley is like stepping into a time machine.
-It's a place where nature reigns supreme, with fields of barley and amaranth painting the landscape in vibrant hues.
-Dzos and yaks graze peacefully, while ancient stone houses line the trails.
-Everywhere you look, there are reminders of a bygone era: hand-carved mani stones, ancient villages, and towering chortens.
+Tsum Valley in the mountains of Nepal is like being transported into a time machine.
+A place where nature reigns supreme, the landscape is painted in a kaleidoscope of colors by the fields of barley and amaranth.
+Dzos and yaks graze serenely, while ancient stone houses line the trails.
+Everywhere you turn, there is a reminder of a forgotten era: hand-carved mani stones, ancient villages, and towering chortens.

 Itinerary